Every company has a set of principles that are the essence of their identity and reflect the reason for their being, so what were our core values?

 Cryoniss are a highly specialised biological sample storage and logistics management company.
-We have published many scientific articles as well as expert advice from Phil Hargreaves and Sonia Houghton about freezing and thawing protocols and informative reports/pieces about how we deliver agility without compromising quality, but in my eyes, what’s almost as important is the Cryoniss branding and how it was formed.
-How exactly did the brand has come together, from a sketch on a beer mat to the fully realised logo?
+We have published many scientific articles as well as expert advice from Phil Hargreaves and Sonia Houghton about freezing and thawing protocols and informative reports about how we deliver agility without compromising quality, but in my eyes, what’s almost as important is the Cryoniss branding.
+How did the brand come together from a sketch on a beer mat to the final logo?

 In the beginning…

 As Sonia comes from a research science background, she knows exactly where the pitfalls in research and development can be, and that’s usually in the quality and amount of degradation of the samples a bench scientist has to grapple with.
 Our mission to become a vital link in the chain of scientific discovery was crystallised.

 This came to be the keystone on which we focus our entire approach.